 We aim to provide a service to our tenants that exceeds their expectations.
 Please search our listings and register your details even if a suitable property does not appear as the availability changes daily.

 Please select the link below for information on fees:

-Prior to proceeding with your application for a chosen property, a representative of Property Power will have spoken to you regarding being a suitable tenant for this property.
-I.e. a suitable level of income.
-To take the property off the market, we require the applicants to pay £100.00 Holding Deposit (unless otherwise stated) as per the Tenant Act 2019, as soon as possible, as the property is marketed on a first come, first served basis.
+Prior to proceeding with your application for a chosen property, a representative of Property Power will have spoken to you regarding being a suitable tenant for this property i.e. a suitable level of income.
+To take the property off the market, we require the applicants to pay one week’s rent as a Holding Deposit as per the Tenant Act 2019, as soon as possible, as the property is marketed on a first come, first served basis.
 This will be taken off your first month’s rent.
 You will then be required to pay the remaining balance of the rent by the move in appointment (details below).

 Note – We recommend that you do not put more than one Holding Deposit down on multiple properties.

 All prospective tenants are required to complete the credit check and reference forms (which will be sent to you via email within 24 hours of the Holding Deposit being paid) as soon as possible.
 This is due to your application having to be completed and accepted within 14 days.
 You may lose your Holding Deposit if the applications have not been completed within the required time, all the relevant ID and documents required have not been provided or you withdraw your application.
 In this instance, Property Power reserves the right to cancel your application and re-advertise the property.

 The reference company will carry out a credit check, employer’s reference and previous Landlord’s reference (if applicable).
 It is therefore critical to provide accurate information about your employment and your financial position before payment of the holding deposit in order to avoid disappointment at a later stage.
 You must not provide false or misleading information.
 If you do provide false or misleading information, Property Power reserves the right to cancel your application and keep your Holding Deposit.
 The property will be re-advertised.